Guthen/guthlevelsystem/README.md

     vote = false,
     hasLicense = false,
     candemote = false,
-    LSlvl = 5, -- here is my required lvl to be able to choose the job })
+    LSlvl = 5, -- here is my required level to be able to choose the job })
 ```